zeyu2001/quarantine-bot/README.md

 # Quarantine Bot
 WhatsApp bot powered by Twilio API to get through the quarantine.
-Latest COVID19 statistics, inspirational quotes and cat photos.
+Latest COVID19 statistics, world news, inspirational quotes and cat photos.

 ## How to Deploy
 1. Clone this repository and deploy it on any Django-friendly hosting service like [PythonAnywhere](https://pythonanywhere.com).